Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Hebrews 13:15

-- It is one of the most durable stones that exist.
+- The ruby is one of the most durable stones that exist.
 When we worship, we become durable and impenetrable to the enemy.

 It is God who avenges me, And subdues the peoples under me; He delivers me from my enemies.
 You also lift me up above those who rise against me;You have delivered me from the violent man.
 Therefore I will give thanks to You, O LORD, among the Gentiles, And sing praises to Your name.